mavstronaut/GoogleBooks-React/readme.md

   * Say you have multiple browsers open, each one visiting your site.
 If you save an book in one browser, then all of your browsers should notify you that a new book was saved.

   * [Socket.io NPM package](https://www.npmjs.com/package/socket.io)

-### Reminder: Submission on BCS

-* **This assignment must be deployed.** * Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!